 All of the outstanding Revenue Anticipation Certificates are secured by a Master Trust Agreement, with parity to all issues, whereby the Obligated Group has pledged all of its gross revenues to secure the prompt payment of the certificates.
-The Master Trust Agreement limits additional indebtedness and provides that any default on any obligation secured under the Master Trust Agreement is a default under the Master Trust Agreement as well.
-NGMC has also mortgaged its interest in the main hospital campus (including equipment and related assets) to the Master Trust Agreement dated February 1, 2010 was amended and restated as of March 1, 2020 pursuant to the Series 2020A Certificates issuance.
-The Master Trust Agreement is supplemented by
+The Master Trust Agreement limits additional indebtedness and provides that any default on any obligation secured under the Master Trust

-Supplemental Master Indentures issued with the Series 2021 Certificates, dated as of September 1, 2021.
+Agreement is a default under the Master Trust Agreement as well.
+NGMC has also mortgaged its interest in the main hospital campus (including equipment and related assets) to the Master Trustee under a 2010 Leasehold Deed to Secure Debt and Security Agreement.
+The Master Trust Agreement dated February 1, 2010, was amended and restated as of March 1, 2020, pursuant to the Series 2020A Certificates issuance.
+The Master Trust Agreement is supplemented by Supplemental Master Indentures issued with the Series 2021 Certificates, dated as of September 1, 2021, and the Supplemental Master Indentures issued with the Series 2024 certificates, dated as of July 1, 2024.

 The terms of the various indentures require the maintenance of certain financial ratios and compliance with other covenants.
-Management believes the Obligated Group was in compliance with all financial and other covenants as of September 30, 2023 and 2022, respectively.
+Management believes the Obligated Group was in compliance with all financial and other covenants as of September 30, 2024 and 2023, respectively.